Annali-Casanueva/annali-casanueva.github.io/pages/en/research.md

 page: /research/
 ---

-I study the causes and effects of modern protests, using original and rich data sources, with a specific focus on the role of social media.
-I am particularly interested in protests affecting minorities and marginalized groups.
+I study the causes and effects of modern social movements, using original and rich data sources, with a specific focus on the role of social media.
+I am particularly interested in empowering movements affecting minorities and marginalized groups.

 Job Market paper